 .162 to 182

 Passage of the National Indian Gaming Regulatory Act in 1988 created the opportunity to build gaming centers on reservation and trust lands.
 Besides providing employment opportunities for tribal members and citizens of surrounding communities, revenues from these tribal enterprises fund health clinics, education, scholarships, housing and other services.
 All Oregon tribal governments are striving to diversify their revenue streams and are actively pursuing other avenues for generating revenue.
 These gaming and other enterprises have made these tribal governments some of the largest employers in their counties—generating employment for tax-paying employees, benefiting local communities and the entire state.

-Most Oregon tribes are “confederations” of three or more tribes and bands.
-Each tribe’s area of interest may extend far beyond its tribal governmental center or reservation location.
+Most Oregon tribes are “confederations” of 3 or more tribes and bands.
+Each tribe’s area of interest may extend beyond its tribal governmental center or reservation location.

 Address: 900 Court St. NE, Rm.
 167, Salem 97301